fatiherencelebi16/SRTSplitter-for-Video-Editing/README.md

 # SRTSplitter-for-Video-Editing
-# Modern SRT Splitter
+# SRT Splitter

-Modern SRT Splitter is a Windows application that splits SRT subtitle files into **2-word chunks (or any number of words you choose)**.
+SRT Splitter is a Windows application that splits SRT subtitle files into **2-word chunks (or any number of words you choose)**.

 ---